arghyadeep99/MedicalSystem/MedicalSystem/README.md

 7. Open the Ganache-CLI client.

-8. Copy the mnemonic seed pharase in the Ganache-CLI client window to the clipboard.
+8. Copy the mnemonic seed phrase in the Ganache-CLI client window to the clipboard.

 9. Migrate the smart contract by entering the following command in the terminal window:
    #### truffle migrate --reset